JereKuusela/valheim-expand_world/publish/README.md

 - curveX (default: `0.0` of world radius): Moves the distance center point away from the world center.
 - curveY (default: `0.0` of world radius): Moves the distance center point away from the world center.
 - amount (default: `1.0` of total area): How much of the valid area is randomly filled with this biome.
+- stretch (default: `1.0`): Same as the `Stretch biomes` setting but applied just to a single entry.
+Multiplies the size of biome areas (average total area stays the same).
 - seed (default: ` `): Overrides the random outcome of `amount`.
 By default derived from the world seed.
 - wiggleDistance (default: `true`): Applies "wiggle" to the `minDistance`.
 - wiggleSector (default: `true`): Applies "wiggle" to the `maxSector` and `minSector`.